Rodrigo-NH/py-audio/README.md

-STATUS: Actually 'setup.py' builds without errors but having trouble importing the modules
+STATUS: Actually 'setup.py' builds without errors (.ccp files needs review) but having trouble importing the modules
 SO
 NOT TESTED